qlem/qlstatus/README.md

 - `%B` battery
 - `%W` wireless

-For each module you can change its output format, e.g.:
+For each module you can change its output format, e.g.
 ```
 # battery
 battery_format = %L %V      # gives the output: bat 42%